CLeARoboticsLab/go2_isaac_ros2/readme.md

 ## Acknowledgements

-This package is based on the [go2_omniverse](https://github.com/abizovnuralem/go2_omniverse) package by @abizovnuralem.
+This package was inspired by the [go2_omniverse](https://github.com/abizovnuralem/go2_omniverse) package by @abizovnuralem.